Fancy Like Lass rewards the diligence shown by her trainers

 The many hours trainers Mick Brown and Sue Thompson have spent keeping Fancy Like Lass fit and healthy are now starting to reap rewards; the Australian-bred mare recorded her third win in a $40,000 race at Trentham last Saturday.

-The Hellbent four-year-old was having only her eighth start when she lined up in a Rating 75 race over 1100m and scored an impressive three-quarter length win in the hands of Hawke’s Bay jockey, who brought up the 350th win of her career.
+The Hellbent four-year-old was having only her eighth start when she lined up in a Rating 75 race over 1100m and scored an impressive three-quarter length win in the hands of Hawke’s Bay jockey Kate Hercock, who brought up the 350th win of her career.

 To say Fancy Like Lass has been a work in progress for Brown and Thompson would be an understatement as she has been plagued by hoof problems, breathing issues and a nervous disposition ever since she arrived in their stable as an unraced two-year-old.